 Wildhorse Creek Road (40136), past the Guard Station, to Burnt

-Aspen Trail (4055) on the west (left).
+Aspen Trail (4055) on the west (right).
 This trail is among the best of

 the entire Tour.
 You will enjoy the increasingly spectacular views as